quicwg/base-drafts/draft-ietf-quic-transport.md

 communication to enable.

 Endpoints communicate in QUIC by exchanging QUIC packets.
-Most packets contain frames, which carry both control information and application data between endpoints.
+Most packets contain frames, which carry control information and application data between endpoints.
 QUIC authenticates all packets and encrypts as much as is practical.
 QUIC packets are carried in UDP datagrams ({{!UDP=RFC0768}}) to better facilitate deployment in existing systems and networks.